 Past convictions can also come back to have negative immigration consequences.
 Every year, thousands of immigrants are placed in removal proceedings because of past criminal convictions.
 There is no statute of limitations in removal proceedings and therefore many of these proceedings, even for lawful permanent residents, arise from convictions long ago.

 Although the immigrant may have not been legally convicted for the purposes of the state or federal criminal case, if he or she entered a plea of “no contest,” such a plea equals a conviction for the purposes of their immigration case.
-If you or a loved one is an immigrant that has been arrested, charged or convicted of a crime, please call your Tulsa Immigration and Criminal Defense Attorneys immediately at (918) 582-9LAW (9529) or toll-free at 866-209-1868.
+If you or a loved one is an immigrant that has been arrested, charged or convicted of a crime, please call or contact online your Tulsa Immigration and Criminal Defense Attorneys immediately at (918) 216-9644.